 Forward Delay Time (4-30): Enter a value between 4 and 30 seconds.
 This value is the time that a port waits before changing from Spanning Tree Protocol learning and listening states to forwarding state.

-This is the amount of time the switch will wait before checking to see if it should be changed to a different state.
+This is the amount of time of the Managed Switch will wait before checking to see if it should be changed to a different state.

 Once you have completed your configuration, click on Apply to apply your settings.